Continuing Education Activity

 Rho(D) immune globulin (anti-D immune globulin or RhIG) is a commercial biological antibody derived from human plasma that targets red blood cells (RBCs) positive for the Rh(D) antigen (also referred to as the D antigen).
 When a blood type is described as positive (A+, B+, AB+, O+), the individual has RBCs that are positive for the D antigen and are thus Rh-positive.

-RhIG is known for its use in the prevention of hemolytic disease of the fetus and neonate, which is the result of transplacental passage of anti-D antibodies due to previous exposure to an incompatible Rh blood type of either a previous pregnancy or received blood products.
+RhIG is known for its use in preventing hemolytic disease of the fetus and neonate, which is the result of transplacental passage of anti-D antibodies due to previous exposure to an incompatible Rh blood type of either a previous pregnancy or received blood products.
 If the Rh-negative mother forms anti-D antibodies, this is known as Rhesus (Rh) isoimmunization.
-These maternally-derived anti-D antibodies may then cross the placenta and target Rh-positive fetal RBCs for destruction resulting in hemolysis.
+These maternally-derived anti-D antibodies may cross the placenta and target Rh-positive fetal RBCs for destruction resulting in hemolysis.
 This hemolytic disease may have devastating effects on the fetus, depending on the severity of the immune response.

 Several trademark names for RhIG products exist in the United States.
 Although Rho(D) immune globulin is a specific brand name, it is the common parlance used to refer to all RhIG products.
 Careful examination of the product insert is necessary to establish the associated indications and other unique characteristics.

 Indications for RhIG vary by manufacturer.
 An FDA-approved RhIG product exists for each of the following indications: